AdvancedCustomFields/docs/guides/including-acf-within-a-plugin-or-theme.md

 Although we love idea of you empowering your customers with intuitive publishing controls, we don't love the idea of you advertising this to boost sales.

 When including ACF PRO within your premium theme or premium plugin, please do not advertise this in your marketing material.
 For example, stay away from messages like "This theme also includes ACF PRO - normally $$$ - for free!"

+### Notes about "ACF" plugins
+We do not allow ACF or ACF PRO to be included in any type of "ACF" extension or plugin.
+For example, a plugin named "ACF PRO Kit" that extends the plugin with extra features may not include ACF PRO.
+In this case, the "ACF PRO Kit" plugin should require ACF PRO to be installed.

 ## How to include plugin files
 To include ACF or ACF PRO within your plugin or theme, please download the appropriate ACF plugin files and copy them into your plugin or theme.
 We recommend using the folder "includes/acf" within your product files.